The Dependants’ Protection Scheme (DPS) has just crashed landed into your hands.

 - Made your first CPF contribution

 But if you’re between the age of 16 and 21, you can also manually apply to be included.

-As the scheme is privatised, two insurance companies are appointed to be the administrators:
+As the scheme is privatised, currently only one insurance company is appointed to administer the scheme, and that’s Great Eastern (GE).

-Once you’re automatically enrolled, you would receive a welcome package in the mail from your assigned insurer.
+Once you’re automatically enrolled, you would receive a welcome package in the mail from GE.